Salem Radio Network News Tuesday, October 7, 2025

 Science

-FTC launches inquiry into AI chatbots of Alphabet, Meta, five others
+FTC launches inquiry into AI chatbots of Alphabet, Meta and others

 Carbonatix Pre-Player Loader